-Professor Dobel has served on many university and national committees around the areas of public management, organizational design and integrity issues.
-He served as the the University of Washington's Faculty Athletic Representative at the PAC 10 and NCAA, overseeing the academic integrity of the athletic program and governance for eight years.
-He publishes a widely cited blog on the relations among Athletics, Culture and Ethics at pointofthegame.blogspot.com.
+Professor Dobel has served on many university and national committees around the areas of public management, organizational design, and integrity issues.
+He served as the University of Washington's Faculty Athletic Representative at the PAC 10 and NCAA, for eight years, overseeing the academic integrity of the athletic program and governance.
+He publishes a widely cited blog on the relations among athletics, culture, and ethics at pointofthegame.blogspot.com.

-He is the author of several academic award winning articles as well as many others on public leadership, ethics, and integrity He recently gave the Spencer Lecture in Public Ethics at the University of Arizona and the Cresse Lecture on Public Ethics at Florida State University.
+He is the author of several academic award winning articles as well as many others on public leadership, ethics, and integrity.
+He recently gave the Spencer Lecture in Public Ethics at the University of Arizona and the Cresse Lecture on Public Ethics at Florida State University.
 He has been the John and Marguerite Walker Corbally Professor in Public Service at the University of Washington.
-His books, Compromise and Political Action-Political Morality in Liberal and Democratic Life and Public Integrity study the reality of ethics in public life.
+His books, Compromise and Political Action-Political Morality in Liberal and Democratic Life and Public Integrity, study the reality of ethics in public life.

-Professor Dobel has chaired numerous public commissions including the King County Ethics Board, and served on the Seattle Ethics and Election Commission.
+Professor Dobel has chaired numerous public commissions including the King County Ethics Board, and has served on the Seattle Ethics and Election Commission.
 Presently he chairs the Ethics Commission of the Port of Seattle.
-He has consulted widely on integrity, on management,and leadership issues to numerous public and nonprofit agencies
+He has consulted widely on integrity, management, and leadership issues to numerous public and nonprofit agencies.